-- 29. All the soil samples taken must undergo combustion analysis at a laboratory accredited pursuant to section 118.6 of the Environment Quality Act (chapter Q-2) or, if no laboratory is accredited for sample analysis, by a laboratory that is compliant with ISO/CEI 17025, "General requirements for the competence of testing and calibration laboratories" distributed jointly by the International Organization for Standardization and the International Electrotechnical Commission. - 30.
-When analyzing the samples, the laboratory must follow the steps presented in the table in Division II of Schedule C. It must also follow the steps for the analysis of variables used to calculate soil carbon set out in Division III of Schedule C.
+34. All the soil samples taken must undergo combustion analysis or laser induced breakdown spectroscopy (LIBS) at a laboratory accredited pursuant to section 118.6 of the Environment Quality Act or, if no laboratory is accredited for sample analysis, by a laboratory that is compliant with ISO/CEI 17025, "General requirements for the competence of testing and calibration laboratories" distributed jointly by the International Organization for Standardization and the International Electrotechnical Commission.

+35. When analyzing the samples, the laboratory must follow the steps presented in the table in Division II of Schedule C. It must also follow the steps for the analysis of variables used to calculate soil carbon set out in Division III of Schedule C.